humphreybc/uxdesignday/README.md

 =============
 [beta.uxdesignday.org](http://beta.uxdesignday.org)

 Source code for uxdesignday.org - static HTML, CSS, and a little bit of JS.

-### Todo

-* Add sponsors
-* Add speakers
+Founded, designed, and predominantly built by Benjamin Humphrey with some help from Sam Tran, and Dave Strydom for the resources list.

 ### Dependencies